Does DropShipping work? 5 tips for successful DropShipping

 Get the right sales channel integrations

-Choosing the right sales channels can be a challenge, and contrary to popular belief, it isn’t just about Amazon and eBay!
+Choosing the right sales channels can be a challenge, and contrary to popular belief, it isn’t just about Amazon, eBay and Shopify!
 But when you’ve identified where you’re going to sell (for now – don’t forget that your sales channels aren’t fixed and should be reviewed regularly, changed when necessary) you’ll need to get the products that you have sourced onto them.

 When you’re sourcing from suppliers that are on a DropShipping marketplace (and why wouldn’t you, when they make everything so much easier?!) then make sure there are integrations with all the sales channels you need before you get started.